Saturday, August 28, 2010

 Education Reform: Why Do Teachers Hate Change?

-Before I started my career as a teacher, I worked as a sales manager in a marketing organization.
-The mantra is, and was, results, results, results!
+Before I started my career as a teacher, I worked as a sales manager in a marketing organization (water purification).
+The mantra was results, results, results!
 Top producers in the organization set the pace, ran the sales meetings and mentored sales staff to help drive results no matter how tenured a salesman was.
-No one was above learning and improving skills.
-Management actively searched for top producers to bring those skills to the entire sales organization.
-This results oriented model (genuine students outcomes) is absent at most schools, the model is test outcomes, not students outcomes, and teachers operate in a curriculum vacuum with little knowledge of individual teacher methods due to policy, time, budget, or administration.
-We need to spend time in other teachers classroom and see what others are doing to be inspired.
+No one was ever above learning and improving skills.
+Everyone was reading Stephen Covey, Zig Ziglar, and Napoleon Hill to keep a positive mindset.
+Management actively searched for top producers to bring those skills, strategies, and beliefs to the entire sales organization.
+This results-oriented model (genuine students outcomes) is absent at many schools, the model in many schools is based on test outcomes, not students growth outcomes, and teachers operate in a curriculum vacuum with little knowledge of individual teacher skills in the classrooms around them.
+New curriculum initiatives and required teaching methods are usually top down due to a policy decision, mostly based on test results, budget, or administration whim.
+Teachers need to spend time in other teachers classroom and see what others are doing to be inspired and improve our teaching craft.

 Sean Taylor M. Ed.